 - Sharp objects can scratch or gouge it

 Luxury vinyl planks (LVP) and luxury vinyl tiles (LVT) are really popular these days.
 And they are certainly one of the more affordable options.

 The cheapest vinyl planks and tiles that still fit into the luxury category are often priced for less than $1 per square foot.
 Most of the options this cheap have a wear layer of 2 mm or less in thickness.

 If you are willing to spend up to $2 per square foot for thicker vinyl plank, you can find more options with a wear layer 3 mm or 4 mm thick.

 LVP and LVT can give your home the look of wood or natural stone flooring for a fraction of the cost.
 And, unlike laminate, it feels good to walk on.

 The downside is that most luxury vinyl has issues when it comes to the environment.

 It’s not biodegradable and it can emit VOCs.
 So, if you have health concerns, LVP and LVT may not be your top inexpensive flooring choices.

 3. Laminate Flooring

-- A variety of options to choose from that resemble hardwood, cement & stone flooring.
+- Variety of options to choose from that resemble hardwood, cement, and stone flooring

-- Laminate planks snap together and are easy to install.
+- Planks snap together and are easy to install

-- It can wear out faster than another flooring, especially the more affordable varieties.
+- Wear out faster than other flooring, especially the more affordable varieties

-- Laminate can sound hollow and “fake” when you walk on it.
+- Sounds hollow and “fake” when you walk on it